Gethe/wow-ui-source/README.markdown

 * Frozo the Renowned has moved into the Dalaran Magus Commerce Exchange and will be trading your Frozen Orbs for various other trade goods.
 * Mechanostriders: Summoning any of these mounts is now perfectly mechanical-sounding!
+* Priest Tier-10 4-Piece Healing Set Bonus: Redesigned.
+This bonus now increases the effectiveness of the caster's Power Word: Shield and Renew spells by 5%.
+* Shaman Tier-10 4-Piece Elemental set Bonus: This bonus has been slightly adjusted to account for the fact that haste now modifies Flame Shock's periodic damage ticks.
+The bonus now makes the shaman's Lava Burst cause Flame Shock to tick at least two additional times before expiring.

 ### Glyphs

 #### Death Knights

 * Glyph of Disease: When this glyph causes Frost Fever to be refreshed, it will now also trigger a refresh of Icy Talons.

+#### Druids

+* Glyph of Mangle: This glyph now provides 10% increased damage done by Mangle instead of increasing the duration of the debuff.

 #### Mages